timpec/FrontEndBEP/README.md

 ## Launching the app

-Start the back-end project to have a working backend then start the front-end of the app with
+Start the back-end project to have a working backend then start the front-end of the app.

 ```bash
 npm start